barbraparrish120/notes/README.md

 6. Stay focused: While working on a project, avoid distractions as much as possible.
 Close unnecessary tabs, turn off notifications, or work in a quiet environment to minimize distractions and maintain your focus.
 7. Take breaks: It' s important to take breaks throughout the day to avoid burnout and mental fatigue.
 Schedule short breaks every hour or so to stretch your legs, grab a drink,or clear your mind.
 8. Document your process: Document the process you used to solve a problem or complete a tasks.
 Not only will this help with future reference, but it can also serve as a guide for others to follow.

+# 2023-12-09
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's often better to write clear, simple code first and optimize only when necessary, based on profiling and performance measurements.